After significant testing, these are our picks of the phones to buy

 How can I properly claim my mobile expenses?

-With the end of the financial year fast approaching, it’s worthwhile making sure that you claim the appropriate amount for your personal mobile expenses.
+Tax time is hectic enough as it is, so it's worthwhile making sure that you claim the appropriate amount for your personal mobile expenses.

 The question of how to claim for your mobile expenses is a relatively complex one, because it relates directly to tax matters that can understandably differ depending on your circumstances.
 This isn’t intended to be an exhaustive guide, and if you’re in any doubt we’d strongly suggest seeking the advice of a qualified tax professional.

-As a mobile phone could count as a "tool" for the purposes of depreciation, how you claim for it will depend on how much you paid for it if purchased outright.
+As a mobile phone can count as a "tool" for the purposes of depreciation, how you claim for it will depend on how much you paid for it if purchased outright.
 If you purchase a phone that costs $300 or less, it may be able to be claimed immediately relative to its proportional use, although there are usage tests that apply to making a claim in this way.
 Mobile phones with an outright cost of more than $300 will need to be depreciated, which means you can’t claim the full deduction in a single tax year, but instead claim a deduction based on their decline in value.

 "You cannot claim any deduction for the decline in value of laptops, portable printers, personal digital assistants, calculators, mobile phones, computer software, protective clothing, briefcases and tools of trade primarily for use in your employment if the item was provided to you by your employer, or some or all of the cost of the item was paid or reimbursed by your employer, and the benefit was exempt from fringe benefits tax."